flatironinstitute/FMM3D/docs/install.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the (default) easy-to-install version,
-the library is compiled  without using the optimized direct evaluation kernels
+the library is compiled  without using the optimized direct evaluation kernels.
-or multi-threading.

-In order to enable multi-threading, append ``OMP=ON`` to the make task.
+In order to disable multi-threading, append ``OMP=OFF`` to the make task.

 In order to use the optimized direct evaluation kernels (this
 automatically turns on multithreading as well), append ``FAST_KER=ON`` to